 For thousands of years, human beings have stared up at the sky and wondered about the Red Planet.
-Easily seen from Earth with the naked eye, ancient astronomers have charted its course across the heavens and its opposition to Earth with regularity.
+Easily seen from Earth with the naked eye, ancient astronomers have charted its course across the heavens with regularity.
 By the 19th century, with the development of powerful enough telescopes, scientists began to observe the planet’s surface and speculate about the possibility of life existing there.

 Like Earth, the interior of Mars has undergone a process known as differentiation.
 This is where a planet, due to its physical or chemical compositions, forms into layers, with denser materials concentrated at the center and less dense materials closer to the surface.
 In Mars’ case, this translates to a core that is between 1700 and 1850 km (1050 – 1150 mi) in radius and composed primarily of iron, nickel and sulfur.